harness/developer-hub/docs/continuous-delivery/verify/cv-concepts/cvfg_cvng.md

 Compared to Harness Continuous Verification FirstGen, Harness Continuous Verification NextGen offers increased flexibility and control over the queries used.
 You can specify the queries to run and retrieve data from your monitoring, logging, and observability solutions based on the defined analysis time.
 This ensures precise and targeted verification of your deployments.

-Harness Platform provides flexible Continuous Verification capabilities.
-You can easily add Continuous Verification as a step in your pipeline and access skip conditions, failure strategies, and other features of a Harness Step or Stage.
+Harness Platform provides flexible CV capabilities.
+You can easily add CV as a step in your pipeline and access skip conditions, failure strategies, and other features of a Harness Step or Stage.
 This level of control allows seamless integration and optimized verification process.

 ## Key differences